Where to Find a Car to Buy for a Road Trip in New Zealand

 2. Facebook Groups

 Moving online now, there are many “backpackers in New Zealand” groups on Facebook where travellers exchanges tips and sell their cars before departure.
-Here’s a list of some of the groups we love, one of them being our very own Facebook group where cars are listed almost every day.
-Plus, we respond to your questions on a daily basis.
+Here’s a list of some of the groups we love, with some having cars listed almost every day.
 You can also find travel buddies and show off your best pictures of New Zealand on the group while you are at it.
 Get some tips from our 15 Simple Tips to Kill It on Backpacking Facebook Groups.

 3. Trade Me